GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 Have a VM set up with Anaconda Python, VS Code with the SSH extension installed, and th-Create a VM in GCP

--Create an SSH key on your personal computer in a terminal.
+#### Create an SSH key on your personal computer in a terminal.
--Share the public key with the VM by going to metadata settings and adding the public key.
+#### Share the public key with the VM by going to metadata settings and adding the public key.
--Create a config file to use to tunnel into the VM in VS Code## 4.
+#### Create a config file to use to tunnel into the VM in VS Code## 4.
 Start up the consumer in your virtual machine.
--Create a role that allows you to pass data to and from Google Storage and BigQuery and download the json credentials to an appropriate place in your VM.
+#### Create a role that allows you to pass data to and from Google Storage and BigQuery and download the json credentials to an appropriate place in your VM.

 ## 4. Start the consumer in the VM

--After downloading all files in the project to your VM, run the following command:
+#### After downloading all files in the project to your VM, run the following command:

 nohup python consumer.py configuration.ini &